Obovaria retusa: Past and current geographical distribution

-Major Threats and Human Impact
+Major threats and human impact

-The Ring Pink mussel is thought to be sensitive to habitat degradation.
+The ring pink mussel is thought to be sensitive to habitat degradation.
 In the 1991 Ring Pink Recovery Plan, the U.S. Fish and Wildlife Services cite dam construction as a major cause of Ring Pink endangerment.
 Dam construction reduces the availability of preferred gravel and sand habitat for the Ring Pink.
-Dams also disrupt the life cycle of the Ring Pink mussel by limiting the availability of host fish for Ring Pink larvae.
+Dams also disrupt the life cycle of the ring pink mussel by limiting the availability of host fish for Ring Pink larvae.
 Gravel dredging and channel maintenance also contribute to habitat loss for the Ring Pink mussel.

 Besides habitat destruction, commercial mussel fishing also poses a threat to the Ring Pink mussel.
 The mussel is sometimes taken during commercial mussel fishing of other species.